-Depending on your location, and the size and type of organization, there are different accessibility compliance standards that may apply.
+Depending on your location, and the size and type of organization, there are different web accessibility standards that may apply.

 Let’s take a look at the accessibility standards you should consider for your website.

 The Web Content Accessibility Guidelines (WCAG) are the standards that the majority of national and sub-national (provincial, state, etc) legislation is based on.
 These standards include guidelines for content, code, and technical guidelines for how colour, interactivity, and more are handled on a website.